hugohabel/amelia-start-page/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+Make sure to follow the [coding standards](https://github.com/hugohabel/amelia-start-page/blob/main/CODING_STANDARDS.md) of the project.

 <!-- End Contributing -->